cemanuel/air_pollution/README.md

 ### Workflow :
 ![Alt Text](https://github.com/cemanuel/air_pollution/blob/master/workflow.png)

-1) Using a pretrained (CNN) model to output a transmission map from
+1) Using a pretrained (CNN) model to output a transmission map.
+2) Train a convolutional neural network module to output a prediction for the air quality from the
 2) Run the transmission map on a convolutional neural network module and output a prediction.
-3) Compare the predictions from the CNN model to predictions made from doing a simple linear regression on hand-engineered features
+3) Compare the predictions from the CNN model to predictions made from doing a simple linear regression on hand-engineered features and pretrained models that process the raw webcam images.

 ### Hand Engineered Features (Related to Haze Detection) for Simple Linear Regression Analysis
 1) Transmission Values:  Because a high concentration pollutants can affect the amount of sunlight we see in the sky, lower transmission values might correlate with higher Particle Matter (PM) values.